markaspot/mark-a-spot/README.md

     cd mark-a-spot
     ```

-2. Build and run the Docker containers:
+2. Run the Docker containers:
     ```bash
     docker-compose up -d
     ```

-3. Jump into the container:
+3. Run the `start.sh`script
+   If it gives you an error of permission denied make it executable with: `chmod a+x ./scripts/start.sh`)
     ```bash
-    docker exec -it markaspot /bin/sh
+   docker exec -it markaspot ./scripts/start.sh -y
     ```
-4. Run composer install
-    ```bash
-    /app/data $ composer install
-    ```
-5. Copy settings.prod.php
-    ```bash
-    /app/data $ cp conf/settings.prod.php web/sites/default/
-    ```
-6. Run the start.sh script
-    ```bash
-    /app/data $ ./scripts/start.sh
-    ```
    The `start.sh` script has two options:
    - `-y` For automatic installation with predefined values (latitude: 40.73, longitude: -73.93, city: New York, locale: en_US)
    - `-t` To import translation file from the `/translations` directory and enable translations for terms

-After running these commands, you should be able to access the application at `http://localhost`.
+Once the script has executed, the application should be accessible at http://localhost.
+Please exercise caution when executing the script, as it will drop the database and initialize Mark-a-Spot from scratch.
+Additionally, familiarize yourself with the Drupal development process, including configuring changes, backing up databases, and other relevant procedures.

 ### Services